dargem/BabbleFishv2/README.md

 - Implement different editorial personas, probably need to abstract nodes using a registry for this
 - Abstract nodes using a registry pattern
 - Fix github workflow
+- 2 fold triplet extraction, one of attributes and one of inter entity relations